astrid-net/astrid-net.github.io/README.md

-# Controbuting in the mass adoption throught AI.
+# Astrid.
+Controbuting to Blockchain the mass adoption throught AI.